-The first place I ever went trail riding on my very own horse was in the canyons at Cline Buttes Recreation Area.
-I had no idea that 20+ years later it would remain one of my favorite places to ride.
+The first place I ever went trail riding on my very own horse was at the Fryrear Trailhead at Cline Buttes Recreation Area.
+I had no idea that 25+ years later it would remain one of my favorite places to ride.

-Back in 1993 I didn’t have a truck or trailer, so I was limited to the trails I could reach on horseback.
-Lucky for me, the barn where I boarded my horse was near Fryrear Road, between Sisters and Bend, and I could easily ride to the canyons.
-And what a treasure these canyons are!
+Back in 1993 (hoo, boy, am I dating myself!), I didn’t have a truck or trailer, so I was limited to the trails I could reach on horseback.
+Lucky for me, the barn where I boarded my horse was within easy riding distance of the Fryrear Trailhead.
+And what a treasure this area is!

-From several elevated points you’ll enjoy sweeping views of the snow-covered Cascades to the west.
-And because the Cline Buttes Recreation Area is 50 square miles of BLM land, the riding is virtually unlimited.
+From several elevated points, you’ll enjoy sweeping views of the snow-covered Cascades to the west.
+And because the Cline Buttes Recreation Area is 50 square miles of BLM land, you can ride almost forever.

 As you ride through the canyons, you feel like you’ve ridden back in time – or onto the set of a John Wayne movie.
 It seems like Geronimo and his men ought to be peering down at you from the rim of the canyon.
 And indeed, these canyons were historically visited by Indians.
 There are even petroglyphs in Fryrear Canyon to prove it.

-More Information: The Canyons trails are covered in more detail in the “Fryrear” pages of the Cline Buttes Recreation Area chapter of Riding Central Oregon Horse Trails, by Kim McCarrel, Ponderosa Press, 2012).
+The Fryrear area trails are covered in more detail in the Cline Buttes Recreation Area chapter of Riding Central Oregon Horse Trails, by Kim McCarrel, available at www.NWHorseTrails.com.